General Information On Coronavirus (COVID-19)

 There is currently no specific treatment for coronavirus.
 Antibiotics do not help, as they do not work against viruses.
 However, in some cases people can catch a bacterial chest infection along with the virus.
 If this is the case your doctor will recommend whether you need antibiotics for this.
 Treatment aims to relieve the symptoms while your body fights the illness.
 You will need to stay in isolation away from other people until you have recovered and are no longer infectious.

-7. Should I wear a mask if I go out?
+8. Should I wear a face mask if I go out?

 Face coverings can help us protect each other and reduce the spread of the disease if you are in an enclosed space where social distancing is not possible and where you will come into contact with people you do not normally meet.
 This is most relevant for short periods indoors in crowded areas, for example on public transport or in certain shops.